SCVision/PointSurfaces/README.md

 - demos\
-Demo projects for Visual Studio
+Demo codes for Visual Studio

 - matlab_codes\
 Matlab codes for data IO and processing